 This soup is so easy to make with just putting in all the ingredients in the instant pot and cooking.
 Then puree with an immersion blender and enjoy!

-This soup is great if you are following a vegan, gluten-free or paleo diet.
+This soup is the best if you are following a vegan, gluten-free or paleo diet.
 I add coconut milk to this soup for extra creaminess and also to keep it dairy-free.